rocket-pool/docs.rocketpool.net/docs/en/node-staking/provisioning/overview.md

 [Fee Distributors and the Smoothing Pool](../fee-distrib-sp) discuss the way Execution layer rewards are provided to your node every time one of your validators proposes a block, how to collect those rewards, and describes Rocket Pool's **Smoothing Pool** - a popular feature that combines Execution layer rewards from everyone and evenly distributes them during Rocket Pool's regular rewards intervals.

-[MEV, MEV-Boost, and MEV Rewards](../mev.mdx) explains **Maximum-Extractable Value** (MEV), its role in the staking ecosystem, and how you can configure it to your liking using the Smartnode.
+[MEV, MEV-Boost, and MEV Rewards](../mev.mdx) explains **Maximum-Extractable Value** (MEV), its role in the staking ecosystem, and how you can configure it to your liking using the Smart Node.